Ggilb3rt/Inception/README.md

 ### Why PID 1 in docker is important ?
 #### Zombie reaping problem
 [source](https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/)

+PID 1 must be a proccess that can handel zombies process and orphans

 Modern solution in compose :
 ```yml